What is Puppet Pop-Up Studio?

 Who teaches the workshop?

-The Artistic Director, Wendy Passmore-Godfrey, of WP Puppet Theatre teaches the workshops.
+Generally the Artistic Director, Wendy Passmore-Godfrey, of WP Puppet Theatre teaches the workshops.
 She has over 25 years of teaching puppetry workshops and residencies in schools and beyond.
+But sometimes we have guest presenters.
 WP Puppet Theatre subscribes to the Reggio Emilia education philosophy, which values the child as strong, capable and resilient; rich with wonder and knowledge.
 Every child brings with them deep curiosity and potential and this innate curiosity drives their interest to understand their world and their place within.
 For more information: reggiochildren.it